How does Rest Less make money

 Winter is a wonderful time to immerse yourself in nature and do some wildlife watching.

 Here in the UK, we’re blessed with beautiful landscapes that are home to amazing wildlife.
-And while some winter wildlife only appears in specific areas – for example, migrant coastal birds – you may be pleasantly surprised just how much nature can be found on your doorstep.
+And while some winter wildlife only appears in specific areas – for example, migrant coastal birds – you may be pleasantly surprised by just how much nature can be found on your doorstep.

 To see what’s near you, check out the National Trust’s list of best places to spot winter wildlife.
-Whether you head to Norfolk’s Blakeney National Nature Reserve to spot grey seal pups; go birdwatching in Wembury, Devon; or try and spot the elusive pine marten in Crom, County Fermanagh – wildlife watching is a fun and highly-rewarding winter activity.
+Whether you head to Norfolk’s Blakeney National Nature Reserve to spot grey seal pups; go birdwatching in Wembury, Devon; or try and spot the elusive pine marten in Crom, County Fermanagh, wildlife watching is a fun and highly rewarding winter activity.

 3. Immerse yourself in art at the London Art Fair, London